molgenis/molgenis-service-armadillo/docs/pages/basic_usage/auth.md

 ![auth_server.png](../../img/ui/auth_server.png)

 ## Setup in FusionAuth
-To configure a client in FusionAuth, add a configuration in Applications on your auth server.
+To configure a client in FusionAuth, add a configuration in Applications on your auth server as follows.
 The Client Id and Client secret in this application configuration, as well as your auth server will need to be added in above application.yml.